Step 2. Generate topology file of protein

 $ grep -v DOPC system.cg.pdb | grep -v TIP3 | grep -v CLA > protein.cg.pdb

-After preparing the CG protein PDB file, we will apply the
+preparing the CG and AA protein PDB file, we will apply the

-protein.cg.top is the CG topology file of the protein and has elastic network bonds
+protein.cg.top is the CG topology file of the protein, with elastic network bonds with

-whose equilibrium lengths are taken from the input PDB file.
-This file should look like as follows:
+equilibrium lengths taken from the input PDB file.
+This file should look

 atom 2 VAL VAL VAL 43.0883 0.0000 P